 The country has no infrastructure for natural gas distribution and does not currently extract oil, though the government is interested in oil and gas production in the Adriatic Sea.
 It is also interested in the Ionian-Adriatic Pipeline, an offshoot of the Trans-Adriatic Pipeline running through Albania.

-Since 2010 Montenegro’s ability to meet its electricity demand domestically has varied according to the hydrological situation.
-In 2010 and 2013, both rainy years, it was able to meet demand domestically, while in the dry years 2011, 2012 and 2017 it still had to import relatively large amounts of electricity.
-Although it is more commonly Albania which is cited as being overly dependent on hydropower, Montenegro also faces this problem.
+In the last decade, Montenegro’s ability to meet its electricity demand domestically has varied according to the hydrological situation.
+In 2010 and 2013, both rainy years, it was able to meet demand domestically, while in dry years – 2011, 2012 and 2017 – it still had to import relatively large amounts of electricity.
+Although Albania is more commonly cited as being overly dependent on hydropower, Montenegro also faces this problem.

 In 2010 Montenegro made a deal with Italy’s Terna for the latter to gain shares in transmission company Crnogorski elektroprenos and to construct an undersea electricity cable between the two countries.